 You can’t push a pendulum without having it swing back the other way, and the industrial revolution (and World War I) also provoked a renewed interest in pastoralism, naturalism, and the simple way of life.

 Animals were seen as the noblest savages: unspoiled by civilization.
 Books about them flooded the market, even as the animals inspiring them became fewer, and were driven to the edge of extinction.
 It’s as if the books were absorbing the souls of animals falling slain on fen and veldt and savannah.
 Was this the Victorian English version of mind uploading?
 “The African elephant is dead, but we have preserved its immortal essence in Babar.”

-Nearly everyone tried their hand at at an Animal Book, but you couldn’t use the same animal as another famous author, and soon the good ones were taken.
+Nearly everyone tried their hand at at an Animal Book, and soon all the cool ones were taken.
 Wolves?
 White Fang.
 Horses?
 Black Beauty.
 Deer?
 Bambi.
 Dogs?
 The Call of the Wild.
 Tigers?
 The Jungle Book.
 Sheep?
 Who wants to read a book about sheep?
-The Decennary Brits got greedy, burned through all the good animals in a few short years, Peak Animal occurred, and now authors are left with options like An Earwig’s Life and Odyssey of the Tardigrade.
-The future looks bleak.
+The Decennary Brits got greedy and burned through all the good animals in a few short years, Peak Animal occurred around 1930, and now authors are left with options like An Earwig’s Life and Odyssey of the Tardigrade.
+The future looks bleak for the genre.

-Tarka the Otter by Henry Williamson is in the middle of the pack of Animal Books.
-It’s not brilliant, but it’s readable, and frequently moving in its evocation of the English countryside.
+Tarka the Otter by Henry Williamson is in the middle of the pack.
+It’s readable, if not incandescently so, and it’s frequently moving in its evocation of the English countryside.
 It’s probably the best book you can write about an otter.